 4. Meanwhile, combine the garlic, ginger, sugar, and fish sauce, if using, in a small bowl and mix to form a smooth paste.
 Mix in the gochugaru, using 1 - 2 Tablespoons (5 - 10 ml) for mild, or up to 5 Tablespoons (25 ml) for a real kick.

 5. Combine the cabbage, daikon, and scallion with the paste.
 Mix everything together with your hands, or use a pair of tongs.

 (If you use your hands, gloves are highly recommended to protect your hands from chili stings, and smell.)

-6. Pack the kimchi mixture, including the liquid that has been released, into a quart-size mason jar, pressing down on it firmly with a wooden spoon or rolling pin until the vegetables are level with the shoulder and there is one inch (2.5 cm) of brine above the top of the vegetables.
+6. Pack the kimchi mixture, including the liquid that has been released, into a quart-size, wide-mouth mason jar, pressing down on it firmly with a wooden spoon or rolling pin until the vegetables are level with the shoulder and there is 1 inch (2.5 cm) of brine above the top of the vegetables.

 7. Place Kraut Source onto the jar.
 Your kimchi is ready in 5 days, although letting it ferment for up to 14 days is even better.
-Check every few days that there is water in the moat, and top off as needed.
+Check every few days that there is water in the moat, and top off as needed (see Note).

 8. Replace Kraut Source with the standard mason jar lid and ring.
 Transfer to the refrigerator.

 Note: As Napa cabbage releases a lot of water, keep an eye on your kimchi during the first 24 - 48 hours.
 There should be about 1 inch (2.5 cm) of liquid above the top of the vegetables, so pour off excess if it looks like it will over flow.